nandinip92/flask-graphql-graphene/docs/BuildFlaskGraphQL.md

 from flask_graphql import GraphQLView   # Provides a GraphQL endpoint for Flask import graphene                         # Graphene is a Python library to build GraphQL schemas

-# Define a GraphQL schema with a query type
+# # Define a GraphQL schema with a query type
+# class Query(graphene.ObjectType):
+#     # Define a simple "hello" field that returns a string
+#     hello = graphene.String(description='A typical hello world')

+#     # Resolver function for the "hello" field
+#     # This function returns the value of the field when queried
+#     def resolve_hello(self, info):
+#         return 'Hello, World!'

+# Define the root Query type for GraphQL
 class Query(graphene.ObjectType):
-    # Define a simple "hello" field that returns a string
+    # Define a "hello" field with an optional argument "name"
-    hello = graphene.String(description='A typical hello world')
+    hello = graphene.String(
+        name=graphene.Argument(graphene.String, default_value="World"),  # Optional argument with default
+        description="Say hello to someone"  # Description shown in GraphiQL or schema introspection )

     # Resolver function for the "hello" field
+    def resolve_hello(self, info, name):
+        """
-    # This function returns the value of the field when queried
+        This function is called whenever the 'hello' field is queried.
-    def resolve_hello(self, info):
-        return 'Hello, World!'
+        - 'info' contains request context (not used here)
+        - 'name' is provided by the client or defaults to "World"
+        """
+        return f"Hello {name}"  # Returns a greeting string

 # Create a GraphQL schema using the Query type
 schema = graphene.Schema(query=Query)